Skip to Content

 Can I really air fry calamari?

-The results are very good, the squid is not quite as tender as it is when you deep fry.
-But if you are worried about frying for whatever reason it is a really good substitute.
+The results are very good; the squid is not quite as tender as it is when you deep fry it.
+But if you are worried about frying for whatever reason, it is a really good substitute.

 How do I check the temperature of the oil if I use a saucepan?

-I use a sugar thermometer for checking the temperature of the oil if I am frying in a pan or a wok.
+I use a sugar thermometer to check the temperature of the oil if I am frying in a pan or a wok.

 What's the safest way to fry on the stovetop?